Putin orders partial military call-up, sparking protests

 “Partial mobilization affects everybody.
 And everybody in Russia understands … that they could be the next wave, and this is only the first wave,” Kofman said.

-Kirby told ABC’s “Good Morning America” that Russia has suffered tens of thousands of casualties, has command and control issues, terrible troop morale, desertion problems and is “forcing the wounded back (into) the fight.”

-Russian Defense Minister Sergei Shoigu, who also spoke Wednesday on Russian TV, said only those with relevant combat and service experience will be mobilized.
+Shoigu, Russia’s defense minister, said only some of those with relevant combat and service experience will be mobilized.
 He said about 25 million people fit that criteria, but only about 1% of them will be mobilized.

 It wasn’t clear how many years of combat experience or what level of training soldiers must have to be mobilized.
-Another key clause in the decree prevents most professional soldiers from terminating their contracts until the partial mobilization is no longer in place.
+Another clause in the decree prevents most professional soldiers from terminating their contracts until after the partial mobilization.

-Russia’s invasion of Ukraine has been the target of broad international criticism at the U.N.
-General Assembly, which has kept up intense diplomatic pressure on Moscow.
-Zelenskyy was due to speak to the gathering in a prerecorded address later Wednesday.
-Putin is not attending.

-A spokesman for Zelenskyy called the mobilization a “big tragedy” for the Russian people.

 Putin’s mobilization gambit could backfire by making the war unpopular at home and hurting his own standing.
 It also concedes Russia’s underlying military shortcomings.

-A Ukraine counteroffensive this month seized the military initiative from Russia and captured large areas in Ukraine that the Russians once held.
+A Ukrainian counteroffensive this month seized the military initiative from Russia and captured large areas in Ukraine from Russian forces.

 The Russian mobilization is unlikely to produce any consequences on the battlefield for months because of a lack of training facilities and equipment.